apify/apify-docs/docs/storage.md

 ## Named and unnamed storages

-All storages are created without a name (with only an ID number).
+All storages are created without a name (with only an `ID`).
 This allows them to expire after 7 days and not take up your storage space.
 If you want to preserve a storage, simply [give it a name](#apify-app) and it will be retained indefinitely.

 Apart from the retention period, the difference between named and unnamed storages is that named storages make it easier to verify you are using the correct store.
 In all other regards, including [sharing between runs](#sharing-storages-between-runs), named and unnamed storages are the same.